GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipulate.md

     >6
     >```

-Because **chr3** is absent from *example_lengths_alt.txt*, our join omits rows from example_sorted.bed that do not have an entry in the first column of example_lengths_alt.txt.
-If we don’t want this behavior, we can use option -a to include unpairable lines—ones that do not have an entry in either file:
+Because **chr3** is absent from *example_lengths_alt.txt*, our join omits rows from *example_sorted.bed* that do not have an entry in the first column of *example_lengths_alt.txt*.
+If we don’t want this behavior, we can use option `-a` to include unpairable lines—ones that do not have an entry in either file:

 !!! terminal "code"